Georgia Byng: Early life

-Georgia Byng was born on 6 September 1965, at her family's home in London, the elder daughter and second child of Thomas Edmund Byng, Viscount Enfield (later the 8th Earl of Strafford) and his first wife, Jennifer May (daughter of Irish politician William Morrison May).
+Georgia Byng was born on 6 September 1965, at her family's home in London, the elder daughter and second child of Thomas Byng, Viscount Enfield (later the 8th Earl of Strafford) and his first wife, Jennifer May (daughter of Irish politician William Morrison May).
 She grew up in a village, Abbots Worthy, near the city of Winchester in Hampshire.
 She has three brothers and one sister.
 Byng is the elder sister of Jamie Byng, publisher of Canongate Books.
 Through her late stepfather, Sir Christopher Bland, Byng is the half-sister of Archie Bland, Guardian writer and sub-editor.

 Byng was educated at Princess Mead School and Nethercliffe School, Winchester, then from the age of 12 at Westonbirt School, an independent boarding school for girls in Gloucestershire.
 She went to Peter Symonds, a sixth-form college in Winchester.
 From 1984 to 1987, she attended the Central School of Speech and Drama, a constituent college of the University of London in central London.